Jackardios/core/README.md

 # Laraneat Core

+### This package is deprecated, laraneat now uses [Modules](https://github.com/laraneat/modules) instead.

 This package was based on the [Apiato Core](https://github.com/apiato/core) code